embenix/ESP32-P4-DSI-Support-Hub/README.md

+## !
+Work in Progress

-# ESP32P4_DSI_Display
+# ESP32P4 DSI Display
-Boiler plate code for various Touch display panels from Waveshare, Luckfox, DFRobot and SeeedStudio
+Boilerplate code for various Touch display panels from Waveshare, Luckfox, DFRobot and SeeedStudio